Snapchat/djinni/README.md

   easily add extension methods (by add functions to prototype) without having to derive from a base class.

+The command to run Wasm/TypeScript unit tests is `bazel run
+//test-suite:server-ts`.
+You will need the `tsc` compiler and the `browserify` tool to run these tests.

 ## Experimental async interface support

 With the new yaml type `future<>` we can now write Djinni interfaces that